Chart Color Schemes

 Population growth drivers in Hawthorn East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Hawthorn East's population was around 17,531 as of November 2025.
-This represented an increase of 1,847 people since the 2021 Census, which reported a population of 15,684.
-The change was inferred from the estimated resident population of 17,318 in June 2024 and an additional 178 validated new addresses since the Census date.
-This resulted in a density ratio of 4,589 persons per square kilometer, placing Hawthorn East in the top 10% of national locations assessed by AreaSearch.
-The area's growth of 11.8% since the 2021 census exceeded both its SA3 area (6.9%) and SA4 region, indicating it as a growth leader.
-Overseas migration contributed approximately 90.7% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Hawthorn East's population is approximately 17,439 as of February 2026.
+This figure represents an increase of 1,755 people (11.2%) since the 2021 Census, which recorded a population of 15,684.
+The growth is inferred from ABS estimated resident population figures of 17,318 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 4,565 persons per square kilometer, placing Hawthorn East among the top 10% of locations assessed by AreaSearch.
+The area's growth rate exceeded both its SA3 region (7.4%) and the national average during this period.
+Overseas migration contributed approximately 90.7% of overall population gains, although natural growth and interstate migration also played positive roles.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, it employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods to reach SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and latest annual ERP population numbers, the area is projected to grow by 2,474 persons to 2041, reflecting a gain of 12.9% in total over the 17 years.
+Based on these trends, Hawthorn East is expected to grow by approximately 2,474 persons by 2041, reflecting a total gain of about 13.5% over the 17-year period.

 Frequently Asked Questions - Population